dnlong91/Object-Oriented-Java-Programming-Data-Structures-and-Beyond/Course3-UCSDGraphs/Assignment3.md

 __public List<GeographicPoint> aStarSearch(GeographicPoint start, GeographicPoint goal, Consumer<GeographicPoint> nodeSearched)__ Performs the A-Star algorithm to search the graph starting at the start until it reaches the goal and returns a list of geographic points along the shortest (weighted) path from start to goal.
 Explored nodes are reported to the Consumer object for search visualization.

-For testing purposes, we've provided you with two methods which will create an artificial Consumer object, then call the corresponding method.
+For runtimebenchmark purposes, we've provided you with two methods which will create an artificial Consumer object, then call the corresponding method.
 These methods are called:

 __public List<GeographicPoint> dijkstra(GeographicPoint start, GeographicPoint goal)__ Creates a dummy Consumer object and calls your dijkstra method.
 You do NOT need to modify this method.